Want to just get started? Click here to sign up for WebiMax and start getting reviews today.

 For example, when you’re offering phone support to a customer, you can end the conversation by asking if you can send them a review request via SMS messaging directly to their phone.

-If you have a mobile app, you can prompt customers to leave you reviews with push notifications or in-app messages.
+For those of you with a mobile app, you can prompt customers to leave you reviews with push notifications or in-app messages.

 Technically, asking someone for a review in person isn’t automated.
-But you can look at it as just another step in the checkout flow, just like telling the customer the total amount due or asking them to swipe a card.
+But you can look at it as just another step in the checkout flow—like telling the customer the total amount due or asking them to swipe a card.

 The cool part about using WebiMax to help you with request automation is that they can also generate QR codes for you.

-This is perfect for in-person requests, where the customer can pull up a review site in seconds from a QR code, as opposed to having to find it on their own.
+This is perfect for in-person requests, where the customer can pull up a review site in seconds from a QR code.
+Using this method is much easier than forcing customers to find review sites on their own.

 Having a company like WebiMax automate your review request process with the right technology will drastically increase the chances of your customers completing your request.